 U.C.
 Berkeley’s Bancroft Library.
 Julia was elected to the Council of Friends of the Bancroft Library for a three-year term.
 The Bancroft is one of the largest and most heavily used libraries of manuscripts, rare books, and unique materials in the United States.
 For more information, please click here.

 C-Span Book TV.
 Julia’s panel at the Los Angeles Times Festival of Books was televised live on C-Span’s Book TV.
 The name of the panel was Nonfiction: Landscapes Real and Imagined.
 The broadcast was on Sunday, April 21st at 2:00 p.m.
 PST/5:00 p.m.
 EST. To watch, please click here.

 Ella Dickey Literacy Prize.
 Julia has been named a 2013 Ella Dickey Literacy Award winner, named in honor of a beloved librarian.
-The award ceremony will take place on April 24, 2013 at the start of the Missouri Cherry Blossom Festival in Marshfield, Missouri.
+The award ceremony took place on April 24, 2013 at the start of the Missouri Cherry Blossom Festival in Marshfield, Missouri.
 For more information, click here.

 L.A.
 Times Festival of Books.
-Julia has been invited to appear at the Los Angeles Times Festival of Books to discuss her latest work, Lost Kingdom: Hawaii’s Last Queen, the Sugar Kings, and America’s First Imperial Adventure.
-The Festival takes place on the USC campus April 20-21.
+Julia appeared at the Los Angeles Times Festival of Books to discuss her latest work, Lost Kingdom: Hawaii’s Last Queen, the Sugar Kings, and America’s First Imperial Adventure.
+The Festival took place on the USC campus April 20-21.
 For more information, click here.